msudol/node-newsreader/README.md

 ## Configuration

-Edit the config/config.js and replace set config.feed.url to the RSS feed of your choosing.
+Edit the config/config.js and replace set config.url to the RSS feed of your choosing.

 ## Libraries
 node-newsreader makes use of a library to parse RSS feeds from XML to JSON and several other libraries to enhance the UI.